 Who was Vartan Hovanessian?

-The building was design by Iranian-Armenian architect Vartan Hovanessian, he was an integral player in the development of 20th century Tehran architecture creating several buildings in Tehran including the central branch of Bank Sepah in downtown Tehran as well as the Ferdowsi, and Darband hotels to name a few.
+The building was designed by Iranian-Armenian architect Vartan Hovanessian, he was an integral player in the development of 20th-century Tehran architecture creating several buildings in Tehran including the central branch of Bank Sepah in downtown Tehran as well as the Ferdowsi, and Darband hotels to name a few.

-Neglected for several decades the former architect’s home is now a centre for architecture with a café, art and crafts store and flower shop.
+Neglected for several decades the former architect’s home is now a center for architecture with a café, art and crafts store, and flower shop.
 The location also offers several conferences and seminars on the ground floor.

 The home is also now the location of the annual Tehran Architecture Biennale, according to previous reports, with guests from the government often giving speeches on urban renewal.